 I typically identify the key points of the segment by the narration inserts in the script or by graphics that identify key points.
 I also identify key details by the teacher interviews in the segment, always trying to use the original text in the script.

-Entering the Data into PD 360 or Common Core Using the Admin Tool
+Entering the Data Into PD 360 or Common Core Using the Admin Tool

 Go to the Admin tool